ishandutta2007/PanelViewKeep/README.md

-GoogleKeep
+Panel View for Keep
 ==========

 Panelized extension for Google's note-taking service Keep.
-Open-sourced since being removed from the Chrome Store.

 After you download the zip, extract it to the folder location of your choice on your hard drive.
 In Chrome, click the menu button > Tools > Extensions.
 In the top right corner, make sure "Developer mode" is checked.
 Click the "Load unpacked extension" button.
 Navigate to the extension's folder, click it to select it, and click OK.